mehtaharsh16/daniel.feldroy.com/posts/2022-03-11-pip-installing-dependencies-into-conda-envs.md

 ## Step 3: Install Dependencies Using Pip

-Just like many any other virtual environments for Python (Poetry and pipenv being the )
+Just like many any other virtual environments for Python, use pip to install/uninstall dependencies

 ```bash
 (credible) pip install typer
 ```

 That's right.
-I'm using pip to install packages in a conda env.
+I'm using pip to manage packages in a conda env.
 Conda works great with pip.
-Has worked great with pip for years.
+Conda has worked great with pip for years.

 ---